Playing With: Broken Aesop

-- Exaggerated: Every problem is solved with guns despite the preaching against gun use ... even if they couldn't logically be solved with guns.
+- Exaggerated: Every problem Alice encounters, she solves with guns despite the preaching against gun use ... even those that couldn't logically be solved with guns.

 - Downplayed: In the climax, Alice shoots Zeke.
 Later scenes reveal that Zeke was injured and hospitalized as a result of the bullet wound, and mention that he was very lucky to survive being shot.
 So the work has a Broken Aesop, but at least it accurately shows the effects of being shot.